31 Oct RaulWHO Part 3: WHY HEMP OIL

 Today, we focus on the popular, breakthrough, non-psychoactive product itself and ask “Why Hemp Oil?”

-What Is CBD Hemp Oil?
+What Is CBD Hemp Oil Used For?

 Cannabidiol (CBD) is just one of over 100 cannabinoids presently identified in the cannabis plant and is the second most abundant cannabinoid in marijuana after THC.
 In hemp, however, THC is only present in trace amounts, while CBD dominates the plant’s makeup.
 CBD hemp oil is made from high-CBD, low-THC hemp.